krishnabx/Restaurant-and-Inventory-Management-System/README.md

 ### Conncect MYSQL with Python
 Connecting MYSQL and Python has been demonstrated in the `DMA project.ipynb` file.

-### Final Project Report
-`DMA_project report_final.pdf `.
-You can read this file for more information about building the conceptual model, constructing a relational model of it, normalizing it, analytical usecase of the queries etc.

 Hope you like it